Stoning in Islam

+A map showing countries where public stoning is a judicial or extrajudicial form of punishment, as of 2013.

 In Islam, stoning (رجم) is the Hudud punishment wherein an organized group throws stones at a convicted individual until that person dies.
-Under some versions of Islamic law (Sharia), it is the prescribed punishment in cases of adultery committed by a married person which requires either a confession from either the adulterer or adulteress, or producing four witnesses of sexual penetration.
+Under some versions of Islamic law (Sharia), it is the prescribed punishment in cases of Zina committed by a married person which requires either a confession from either the adulterer or adulteress, or producing four witnesses of sexual penetration.

 The punishment of stoning as a capital punishment for adultery is unique in Islamic law in that it conflicts with the Qur'anic prescription for premarital and extramarital sex (zina) found in Surah An-Nur, 2: "The woman and the man guilty of adultery or fornication - flog each of them with a hundred stripes".
 For this reason some minority Muslim sects such as the former Kharijites, and Islamic modernists such as the Quranists disagree with the legality of stoning.

 However, stoning is mentioned in multiple hadiths (reports claiming to quote what Muhammad said verbatim on various matters, which most Muslims and Islamic scholars consider an authoritative source second only to Quran as a source of religious law and rulings), and therefore most schools of Islamic jurisprudence accept it as a prescribed punishment for adultery.
 The punishment has been rarely applied in the history of Islam owing to the very strict evidential requirements stipulated by Islamic law.

 Practice

 Legal imposition of the stoning punishment was very rare in Islamic history.
 During the 623-year history of the Ottoman Empire, for which there are voluminous court records, there is only one recorded example of a judge sentencing a convict to death by stoning, and the ruling contravened Islamic law on at least two grounds (sufficient evidence was not produced, and a Jewish man was sentenced to death despite the law stating clearly that the death penalty for illegal sex should only be applied to Muslims).
 No sentences of stoning have been recorded in Syria during Muslim rule.
-In Ottoman Istanbul, there was only one instance of stoning ever took place, according to Ottoman records.
+In Ottoman Istanbul, only one instance of stoning ever took place, according to Ottoman records.
 Muslim jurists used a number of techniques to avoid application of the stoning penalty.
 They interpreted the evidentiary requirements so strictly that it was effectively impossible to prove the offense.
 They actively encouraged witnesses to withhold testimony, and argued that it was morally better to do so.
 They defined the offense narrowly to exclude many types of sexual activity.
 And they developed the legal concept of shubha (doubt), which held that when an illegal sexual act resembled legal sex in some way, the stoning penalty should not be applied.
 Techniques used to argue that the pregnancy of a single woman should not be considered evidence of zināʿ included fantastic presumptions about the length of the human gestation period.
 Classical Hanafite jurists ruled that it could last for up to two years, Shafi'ites four, and Malikites as long as five years.